mono/md-website/documentation/database-addin.md

   - /Documentation/Database_Addin/
 ---

-The addin database consists of the following Addins:
+The addin database consists of the following Addins:<br/>
  **MonoDevelop.Database.ConnectionManager.** This addin is responsible for connectivity, database explorer (Connection Manager Pad) and all nodes in a database (tables, procedures, functions, etc.).

 **MonoDevelop.Database.Components.** Common dialogs and widgets for the database addin.